 Cave Springs Campground is located at the northern end of Sedona’s famous Oak Creek Canyon, 11 miles north from the 89A turnoff in Sedona.
 Cave Springs is the largest campground along scenic Oak Creek.
-There is enough room and things to do for the kids to burn off the extra energy and fishing is right on your doorstep if you reserve a site along the creek.
+There is enough room at the campground and things to do for the kids to burn off the extra energy and fishing is right on your doorstep if you reserve a site along the creek.
 Of the 78 campsites, the entire A loop is available for reservation only.
 The remaining loops are first come first served.
 See map below.

-If you have forgotten anything, Cave Springs has opened a new expanded store that stocks the essentials.
+If you have forgotten anything, Cave Springs has a store that stocks the essentials.
 There are toys for the kids, cookware, liquid gas, beverages and candy.
 Ice and Firewood are both available at the store also.
 The additional items available are a nice addition to this first class campground.

 Nearby Swimming Holes